-You probably already know that your parents and family history play a major role in determining your physical features, from the color of your hair to your height.
-But did you know that genetics also influence your personality traits?
+Your parents and family history play a major role in determining physical features, from the color of your hair to your height.
+But did you know that genetics also influence personality traits?
 To create a list of traits that have some of their origins in genetics, we collected information from scientific journals such as Nature Genetics and the Proceedings of the National Academy of Sciences (PNAS), the world’s most-cited multidisciplinary scientific serial.

-Thanks to advancements in the field of science, we now know more about the genetic component of inheritable medical conditions such as hemophilia (a blood clotting disorder), and Huntington’s disease (a degenerative nerve condition).
-According to a study published in Nature Genetics, more is being uncovered about how traits such as extraversion, creativity, and compassion may also have correlations to specific genetic variants.
+Thanks to advancements in science, we now know more about the genetic components of inheritable medical conditions such as hemophilia (a blood clotting disorder), and Huntington’s disease (a degenerative nerve condition).
+According to a study published in Nature Genetics, personality traits such as extraversion, creativity, and compassion may also correlate to specific genetic variants.

-Genetics research is an evolving field, and researchers are hopeful we’ll soon discover more on how psychological traits are impacted by genetics as well as environmental factors.
-That being said, DNA test kits provide an easy way to access clues about our identities and contribute to worldwide genetic databases.
+Genetics research is evolving, and researchers are hopeful we’ll soon discover more about the impact of genetics and the environment on psychological traits.
+DNA test kits provide an easy way to access clues about our identities and contribute to worldwide genetic databases.